What is Genispec’s expertise in facade inspections?

-Genispec specializes in facade and structural inspections and our team of expert engineers, members of the OIQ, carry out a thorough inspection of facades following the RBQ’s bill 122.
-Thanks to our rope access inspection method, we are able to offer you a complete inspection at a low cost, which include intrusive inspections (openings) when necessary.
-Our engineers will guide you to set up a facade maintenance program to prevent any defects which could present a risk to the public or any development of a hazardous condition which can later compromise the safety of the public.
+Genispec specializes in facade and structural inspections and our team of expert engineers, members of the OIQ, carry out thorough inspections of facades in accordance with the RBQ’s Bill 122.
+Thanks to our rope access inspection method, we are able to offer you a complete facade inspection at a low cost, which includes intrusive inspections (openings) when necessary.
+Our engineers are available to guide you through the process of implementing a facade maintenance program with a view to preventing any defects which could present a risk to the public or the development of any hazardous condition which can later compromise the safety of the public.

 - In the case where the facades are considered safe, a certificate signed by an engineer member of the OIQ will be given to you in accordance with the requirements of the RBQ.

-- Enables for complete inspection including hard-to-reach areas
+- Enables complete and thorough inspection that includes hard-to-reach areas;

-- If the building was built 10 years or more from the date of implementation of the law (18 March 2013), the report must be produced before the following prescribed deadlines:
+If the building was built 10 years or more from the date of the implementation of the law (18 March 2013), the facade inspection report must be produced before the following prescribed deadlines:

 - Between the ages of 25 and 45 (between 1968 and 1988), a report must be produced before March 18, 2016.

 - Between the ages of 15 and 25 (between 1988 and 1998), a report must be produced by March 18, 2017.

 - Between 10 and 15 years old (between 1998 and 2003), a report must be produced before March 18, 2018.

 - Building built between 2004 and today, a report must be produced before the 10th anniversary of the construction date of the building.